MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-excel-featured-tables.md

 1. In Excel:
     - Excel caches the list of data types so you need to restart Excel to see newly published featured tables.
-    - Some datasets aren't supported in the preview, featured tables defined in those datasets won’t appear in Excel.
+    - Some datasets aren't supported.
+Featured tables defined in those datasets won’t appear in Excel.
 See the next section, Considerations and limitations, for details.

 ## Considerations and limitations

-Here are limitations for the initial preview:
+Here are the current limitations:

 - The integration is available in Excel in the current channel.
-- The Excel Data Types Gallery includes featured tables for users with the appropriate license in Power BI Desktop and the Power BI service.
-Support for the Power BI service may not be available at the launch of the preview but will be added.
 - Featured tables in Power BI datasets that use the following capabilities aren't shown in Excel:

     - DirectQuery datasets.